 Having a pet can be a real learning curve, but there’s one aspect of pet parenthood that leaves no room for error: fire safety for four-legged friends.

 The National Fire Protection Association (NFPA) reports that more than 500,000 pets are affected by home fires each year.

-With Pet Fire Safety Day approaching, Petplan is raising awareness about prevention and planning for emergencies, and revealed the most common fire-safety mistakes people make:
+For National Pet Fire Safety Day, Petplan is raising awareness about prevention and planning for emergencies, and revealed the most common fire-safety mistakes people make:

 Mistake 1: Forgetting the first line of defense.